Musica (sculpture)

-Musica is a bronze statue that sits upon a grassy knoll at the center of a traffic rotary where the confluence of Division Street and 16th Avenue North happens, known as the Music Row Roundabout or Buddy Killen Circle.
+Musica is a bronze statue that sits upon a grassy knoll in Nashville, Tennessee, at the center of a traffic rotary where the confluence of Division Street and 16th Avenue North happens, known as the Music Row Roundabout or Buddy Killen Circle.

-It is located directly across from Owen Bradley Park in the Music Row district of Nashville, Tennessee.
+It is located directly across from Owen Bradley Park in Nashville's Music Row district.
 It was built as part of an urban renewal project for the Music Row neighborhood and unveiled in 2003.

 Composition

 Musica is Alan LeQuire's largest sculpture commission to date, and currently the largest sculpture group in the United States.
 It features nine nude figures, male and female, dancing in a circular composition approximately 38 feet (11.5 m) tall.
 There are five figures which spring forth from the base.
 Four more rise up in the center floating above the others.
 The pinnacle of the statue is a female holding a tambourine.
 The scale of each figure is fourteen to fifteen feet, or more than twice life-size.
 The dancers and part of the base are cast in bronze.
 The other part of the base is composed of massive natural limestone boulders, which are prevalent in the Nashville area.

 Much of the work on the statue was actually done at a foundry in Lander, Wyoming, with the pieces transported and assembled onsite.
 It weighs approximately 10 tons.